stub42/layer-snap/README.md

     description: Telegraf snap
 ```

+:no_entry: Charms that need to support Juju 1.25 or earlier cannot
+declare the resource entry in metadata.yaml and can only support snap
+installs and updates from the Snap Store.

 With the Juju resource defined, the operator may deploy your charm
-using locally provided snaps instead of the snap store:
+using locally provided snaps instead of the Snap Store:

 ```sh
 juju deploy --resource telegraf=telegraf_0_19.snap cs:telegraf